 Recognition awards were also given to teams in the areas of public health, prevention, education and diagnostics.

-The Dean Center clinic is located at the Spaulding Outpatient Center Boston located in the Charlestown Navy Yard.
-To make an appointment, please call 617.952.6220 and visit our website to learn more about the program or how to donate.
+The Dean Center clinic is located at Spaulding Outpatient Center Boston, located in the Charlestown Navy Yard.
+To make an appointment, please call 617.952.6220 to learn more about the program or how to donate.

 A member of Partners HealthCare, the Spaulding Rehabilitation Network includes Spaulding Rehabilitation Hospital, its main campus the new 132-bed facility in Charlestown, which is a national model for environmental and inclusive design as well as Spaulding Rehabilitation Hospital Cape Cod, Spaulding Hospital Cambridge and two skilled nursing facilities, as well as twenty-four outpatient sites throughout Eastern Massachusetts.
 Spaulding strives to continually update and improve its programs to offer patients the latest, high-quality care through its leading, expert providers.
 Spaulding has been awarded a Model Systems designation in three specialty areas- Brain Injury, Burn Injury Rehabilitation, and Spinal Cord Injury - by the National Institute on Disability, Independent Living, and Rehabilitation Research.
 Spaulding is a teaching hospital of Harvard Medical School as well as the official rehabilitation hospital of the New England Revolution.
 Spaulding is the only rehabilitation hospital in New England continually ranked since 1995 by U.S. News and World Report in its Best Hospitals survey with a #6 ranking in 2015-2016.
 For more information, please visit www.spauldingrehab.org.